 - Guided missile cruiser with a helicopter

 War Time History

 The only cruisers still active in the U.S. Navy are the Ticonderoga class of guided missile cruisers.
-They were ordered in 1978, and 22 are currently active.
-They were commissioned in 1983, and while these ships are getting old, there is no plan to replace them with any new cruisers.
-The Ticonderoga cruisers are considered to be multi-role ships, meaning they can engage in different types of operations.
-They are outfitted with Tomahawk cruise missiles as well as anti-aircraft missiles.
+This cruiser class was ordered in 1978.
+Today, there are 22 cruisers active, all commissioned in 1983.
+These ships are beginning to age and there is no plan for replacement.
+Ticonderoga cruisers are multi-role ships, meaning they can engage in a variety of operations.
+These ships are armed with Tomahawk cruise and anti-aircraft missiles.

 Asbestos Use in Cruisers

-Asbestos use in ships, including U.S. Navy cruisers was heaviest in those built between the 1930s and the 1970s, at which time regulations were put in place to limit asbestos use.
-Cruisers were no exception, and most were made with asbestos to insulate, prevent overheating from friction, to prevent the spread of fire, and to protect personnel from heat and fire.
-Asbestos was desirable for these properties, but it was also used so extensively because it was cheap, abundant, and lightweight.
+Asbestos use in ships, including U.S. Navy cruisers was heaviest between the 1930s and the 1970s.
+After this time period, strict regulations limited asbestos use.
+Cruisers were no exception.
+Most cruisers used asbestos to insulate, prevent overheating, as fireproofing, and to protect personnel from heat.
+Asbestos insulates effectively, but it is also inexpensive, abundant, and lightweight.

-In cruisers asbestos was used as pipe insulation, in boiler and engine rooms, in the areas where fuel was stored, in electrical parts, and in the bulkheads of the ships.
-Essentially asbestos was used in any part of the ship where insulation was needed or where protection from fire was crucial.
-Few parts of the cruisers were left untouched by asbestos.
-Even the safety gear that firefighters and the men who manned the guns wore was made with asbestos.
+In cruiser construction, asbestos was used as pipe insulation, in boiler and engine rooms, fuel storage areas, electrical parts, and bulkheads.
+Essentially, asbestos was used in any part of the ship where insulation or fire protection was necessary.
+Asbestos was even used in safety gear for firefighters and gunners.

 Asbestos Exposure on Cruisers